dbproff/datasciencecoursera/week4.md

+# The largest heading
+## The second largest heading
+###### The smallest heading

-*The submitted data set is tidy.
+* The submitted data set is tidy.
-*The Github repo contains the required scripts.
+* The Github repo contains the required scripts.
-*GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+* GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
-*The README that explains the analysis files is clear and understandable.
+* The README that explains the analysis files is clear and understandable.
-*The work submitted for this project is the work of the student who submitted it.
+* The work submitted for this project is the work of the student who submitted it.